BotStudios/modmail.js/README.md

  - Make sure to only send a message after the bot went online
  - Check if you configure the `INBOX_CHANNEL_ID` correctly, the bot will only send mails to that specific channel you configure
  - Bot don't have permission to send message, embed or react to messages
+ - Check the console, see if there's any error.
+Try searching for those errors on [Google](https://www.google.com).

 #### **Common Issues...**